 Eucharist among teens is a rare sight.

-I’m sure that some while seeing this photo of about 300 young teens prostrating in front of the tabernacle.
+I’m sure that some have seen this photo of about 300 young teens prostrating in front of the tabernacle.
 It is where literally Jesus is truly present would either:

 A) Be amazed that this is still a thing.